woopstar/AutoExitNode/README.md

   - **Trusted SSID:** Disables exit node
   - **Untrusted SSID/Cellular:** Enables exit node (first in the config list)
 - The tray menu shows status, version, and provides access to:
-  - Force Sync (trigger immediate update)
+  - Force Sync (trigger immediate check for network and tailscale status)
   - Run at startup (autostart)
   - Check for update (checks GitHub for new version)
   - Quit (exit the app)